Scenes of European Ways of Life

 Period Momoyama period, 16th century

-Materials and techniques Pair of six-fold screens, colour on paper
+Materials and Techniques Pair of six-fold screens, colour on paper

 Size 93.1×302.4 each